INVESTOR ACTION NOTICE: The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Vroom, Inc. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

 - Oops!Something went wrong.Please try again later.

-LOS ANGELES, CA / ACCESSWIRE / April 13, 2021 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Vroom, Inc. ("Vroom" or "the Company") (NASDAQ:VRM) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / April 19, 2021 /The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Vroom, Inc. ("Vroom" or "the Company") (NASDAQ:VRM) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between November 11, 2020 and March 3, 2021, inclusive (the ''Class Period''), are encouraged to contact the firm before May 21, 2021.